encoredev/encore/README.md

 Encore has been designed to let you go outside of the SDK when you want to, and easily drop down in abstraction level when you need to.
 This means you're not likely to run into any "dead ends".

-If you really do want to migrate away, it's easy to do.
-Because when you build an Encore application, the vast majority of code is just plain Go.
+Should you want to migrate away, it's easy.
+As when you build an Encore application, the vast majority of code is just plain Go.
 So in practice, the amount of code specific to Encore is very small.

 Encore has built-in support for [ejecting](https://encore.dev/docs/how-to/migrate-away#ejecting) your application as a way of removing the connection to the Encore Platform.
 Ejecting your app produces a standalone Docker image that can be deployed anywhere you'd like, and can help facilitate the migration away according to the process above.

-Migrating away is also very low risk, since Encore deploys to your own cloud account from the start, so there's never any data to migrate.
+Migrating away is low risk since Encore deploys to your cloud account from the start, which means there's never any data to migrate.

 Open Source also plays a role.
 Encore's code generation, compiler, and parser are all open source and can be used however you want.
 So if you run into something unforeseen down the line, you have free access to the tools you might need.

-And since Encore is about building distributed systems, it's quite straightforward to use it in combination with other backends that aren't built with Encore.
+And since Encore is designed for building distributed systems, it's straightforward to use it in combination with other backends that aren't built with Encore.
 So if you come across a use case where Encore for some reason doesn't fit, you won't need to tear everything up and start from scratch.
 You can just build that specific part without Encore.

-It's our belief that adopting Encore is a low-risk decision, given it needs no initial investment in foundational work.
+We believe that adopting Encore is a low-risk decision, given it needs no initial investment in foundational work.
 The ambition is to simply add a lot of value to your everyday development process, from day one.

 ## Contributing to Encore and building from source